-LAST week's Mercury report of an impending start of work on removing some of the concrete from the Farmers Creek canal through Lithgow revived memories for many older residents who were involved in installing concrete back in the 1960s. • PICTURED at top from the Mercury archives PICTURED at top from the Mercury archives was the scene when further sections of Farmers Creek were concrete lined after a disastrous incident during the floods of 1964.
-At that time the concrete canal began just west of this point and extended along its present course" through Hermitage Flat.
-Near where the unsealed section ended the flood created a whirfpool effect that quickly eroded the overburden and broke through into Cobar Colliery, flooding and closing that mine and eventually breaking through to the State Mine workings, also forcing its permanent closure.
-Numerous old car bodies were brought from the City Dump to be dropped into the hole to help plug the flood but it proved to be a huge operation. the flood but it proved to be a huge operation.

-It was a true milestone in the city's industrial history and was the beginning of the end for mining in the valley as it left only the related Lithgow Valley and Hermitage mines operating.
+oncrete solution a thing of the past LAST week's Mercury report of an impending start of work on removing some of the concrete from the Farmers Creek canal through Lithgow revived memories for many older residents who were involved in installing concrete back in the 1960s. • PICTURED at top from the Mercury archives was the scene when further sections of Farmers Creek vere concrete lined after a disastrous incident during the floods of 1964.
+At that time the concrete canal began just west of this point and extended along its present course\ through Hermitage Flat.
+Near where the unsealed section ended the flood created a whirlpool effect that quickly eroded the overburden and broke through into Cobar Colliery, flooding and closing that mine and eventually break-ing through to the State Mine workings, also forcing its permanent closure.
+Numerous old car bodies were brought from the City Dump to be dropped into the hole to help plug the flood but it proved to be a huge operation.
+Inc mood our it proved to be a nage operation.
+It was a true milestone in the city's industrial histo-ry and was the beginning of the end for mining in the valley as it left only the related Lithgow Valley and Hermitage mines operating.
+The flooding influenced a decision to extend the concrete canal in an easterly direction as far as Montague Street to prevent a recurrence.
+New some 40 years later Connect is about to begin Now, some 40 years later, Council is about to begin the removal of all the concrete canal walls along the entire length from Montague Street to near the show-ground as part of the flood mitigation program intend-ed to return Farmers Creek to a more natural flow.
+The Oncrete creek bed will be retained.
+BELOW is the same section of canal as it is today - at least for now.